Manureet-kaur/Memory-game/README.md

 # Memory-Game
-memory game created in JavaScript
+ This is the memory game in which the cards are flipped , and matched .When all the cards are matched the game is over and scores displayed